cosmos/cosmos-sdk/simapp/README.md

 5. `$ ./simd add-genesis-account [key_name] [amount]`, where `key_name` is the same key name as before; and `amount` is something like `10000000000000000000000000stake`.
 6. `$ ./simd gentx [key_name] [amount] --chain-id [chain-id]`.
 This will create the genesis transaction for your new chain.
+Here `amount` should be at least `1000000000stake`.
+If you provide too much or too little, you will encounter an error when starting your node.
 7. Now, one person needs to create the genesis file `genesis.json` using the genesis transactions from every participant, by gathering all the genesis transactions under `config/gentx` and then calling `$ ./simd collect-gentxs`.
 This will create a new `genesis.json` file that includes data